vnahley/Data-Readme-File-Template/README.md

 It's important for Data students to include visualizations, so please add those throughout.

 # Project Name
-This project is part of the Data Analytics and Visualization Bootcamp at Rutgers University.
+Example: This project is part of the Data Analytics and Visualization Bootcamp at Rutgers University.

 ## Project Intro/Objective
 The purpose of this project is ________.
 (Describe the main goals of the project and potential civic impact.
 Limit to a short paragraph, 3-6 Sentences but ensure it offers a clear overview)